redwrasse/querycompletion/README.md

 query completion
 ---

+The basic point is predicting several characters ahead is quite a bit more complicated than predicting one character ahead.

 Query completion from a collection of next-character LSTM models.
 Weights for some pre-trained models for n = ... are included.
 You will need a contiguous sequence of n= models trained to perform query completion.